neuralmagic/deepsparse/src/deepsparse/transformers/README.md

 # Hugging Face Transformer Inference Pipelines

-DeepSparse allows accelerated inference, serving, and benchmarking of sparsified [HuggingFace transformer](https://github.com/huggingface/transformers) models.
+DeepSparse allows accelerated inference, serving, and benchmarking of sparsified [Hugging Face Transformer](https://github.com/huggingface/transformers) models.
 This integration allows for leveraging the DeepSparse Engine to run the sparsified transformer inference with GPU-class performance directly on the CPU.

 The DeepSparse Engine is taking advantage of sparsity within neural networks to reduce compute required as well as accelerate memory-bound workloads.
-The Engine is particularly effective when leveraging sparsification methods such as [pruning](https://neuralmagic.com/blog/pruning-overview/) and [quantization](https://arxiv.org/abs/1609.07061).
+The engine is particularly effective when leveraging sparsification methods such as [pruning](https://neuralmagic.com/blog/pruning-overview/) and [quantization](https://arxiv.org/abs/1609.07061).
 These techniques result in significantly more performant and smaller models with limited to no effect on the baseline metrics.